-Injury lawyers have seen it all: truck wrecks, drunk drivers, motorcycle crashes—each with a wide range of injuries and victims.
+Injury lawyers have seen it all: truck accidents, drunk drivers, motorcycle accidents—each with a wide range of injuries and victims.
 In most cases, the victims are suffering and shaken by the collision.
 A totaled car or broken leg can take weeks of recovery and thousands of dollars, but with our help, the survivors have a great chance at a full recovery.
 But what about those who may not be able to speak for themselves?
 The victims hit while they were unshielded by steel beams and airbags, often while crossing the street.
 Who will bring justice to the victims of a pedestrian injury?

-As experienced personal injury attorneys, we know that all car collisions are serious.
+As experienced personal injury attorneys, we know that all car accidents are serious.
 However, a pedestrian struck by a car is a special case, often resulting in more serious injuries—and also more likely to prove fatal than a two-car collision.

 Where is a pedestrian injury most likely to occur?
 Unfortunately, they can happen anywhere you travel on foot—even places you may have assumed were "safe."